-- Persons who register by phone or internet do not receive a separate big game possession tag - Refer to page 78 for site tagging information. - When the system asks for deer type, please use the following information: - > Adult male-male deer with antlers at least 3" long - > Fawn male-this is a 6-month-old male deer, more commonly known as a "button buck" and weigh less than 75 pounds dressed. - Adult female-this is an adult doe at least 18 months old.
+- Persons who register by phone or internet do not receive a separate big game possession tag. - Refer to page 78 for site tagging information. - When the system asks for deer type, please use the following information: - > Adult male-male deer with antlers at least 3" long. - Fawn male-this is a 6-month-old male deer, more commonly known as a "button buck" and weigh less than 75 pounds dressed. - Adult female-this is an adult doe at least 18 months old.
 Typically, they have a longer nose and larger body (over 75 pounds dressed weight) than younger antlerless deer. - Fawn female-this is a 6-month-old female deer.
 They typically have a short nose and weigh less than 75 pounds dressed. - A harvest registration number can only be used once.
-The system will not accept multiple registrations using the same number. - System will not work in a CWD area while sampling is underway. - Since the system will recognize the license type, it will only ask questions valid to that license.
-Here are a few examples: - Regular Firearms License-Will ask all 4 deer types but will not ask season because it's only valid during the firearm season.
-The same applies to muzzleloader, archery, lifetime, etc. - " Bonus Permits-Will only ask 3 deer types (adult female, fawn male, fawn female) but will also ask season (archery, firearm, muzzleloader).
+The system will not accept multiple registrations using the same number. - Since the system will recognize the license type, it will only ask questions valid to that license.
+Here are a few examples: - Regular Firearms License-Will ask all four deer types but will not ask season because it's only valid during the firearm season.
+The same applies to muzzleloader, archery, lifetime, etc. - Bonus Permits-Will only ask three deer types (adult female, fawn male, fawn female) but will also ask season (archery, firearm, muzzleloader).